 The water is collected under the field in an underground stormwater retention system.
 This way the field can be used both under and after major precipitation events.

 When creating an underground retention system under a sports field, the rainwater will seep onto the field or is led to the system from the neighboring areas.
 If the sports field is made with natural grass, the rainwater can seep directly through the field and down into the underlying fascines.
-From here the water can be delayed by using tunnel fascines and infiltrates into the underlying soil.
+From here the water can be delayed by using stormwater chambers and infiltrates into the underlying soil.

 We find an example of a multifunctional football field in Snättringe close to Stockholm, Sweden.
 In Snättringe there was an urgent priority to establish an underground retention systemdue to the low-lying areas around the football field being at the risk of becoming flooded during major precipitation events.